 Among rural beaches, Sanxenxo offers the possibility to visit Paxariñas and Montalvo, surrounded by a landscape of cliffs and dunes, respectively, which are visited by people from the nearby campsites.
 Other dune beaches are Maxor and Pragueira, near Foxos, which are a paradise for surfers.
 What makes other beach, Bascuas, different from the rest, is the fact this is a nude beach.
 Wild, rocky and surrounded by a small cliff that runs down to the beach, this is also one of the busiest beaches in the municipality.
 Bascuas and Foxos were also awarded with the blue flag.
 This flag also flies in the municipality of Moaña, in O Con Beach.

-In the ría de Pontevedra the municipality of Poio has two beaches with a blue flag: Xiorto, near the port of Raxó, and Cabeceira, a semi-urban beach.
+In the ría de Pontevedra the municipality of Poio has a beach with a blue flag: Cabeceira, which is semi-urban.